Battle of the Atlantic: June 1943 – May 1945

 From January 1944 onwards, Dönitz tried to preserve his U-Boat strength in order to be able to repel an expected invasion in both Norway and France.
 The number of patrols by his Atlantic U-boats fell from 41 in January to 10 in May.
 Since U-boats were still diverted to the Mediterranean or kept in reserve in Norway and since operational losses were high, the number of available U-boats in the Atlantic force sank in the same period from 121 to 89.
 Dönitz had hoped the elektroboote could pick up the offensive on the convoy lanes again in 1944, but the construction of these boats was delayed by shortages of skilled workers and Allied bombing on shipyards and U-boat engine factories.
 Only in April 1944 was the first type XXI launched and its submerged speed and diving depth proved to be inferior to the designed performance.

-On D-Day, Atlantic operations were suspended and all available 36 U-boats, later reinforced with another seven, were sent out to confront Operation Neptune.
+On D-Day, Atlantic operations were suspended and all 36 U-boats, later reinforced with another seven, were sent out to confront Operation Neptune.
 For the loss of thirteen of their own, these U-boats sank only eight of the 5,339 vessels participating in the invasion of Normandy.
 Air patrols made operations for U-boats not equipped with a schnorkel impossible and these had to be recalled.
 A further eleven schnorkel U-boats arrived from Norway in the second week of the invasion, but they sank only two ships for the loss of seven U-boats.
 With the Allied advance in France, the U-boat bases in Brest and Bordeaux were lost in August–September.
 The other three bases in Lorient, St-Nazaire and La Pallice were evacuated but remained in German hands until the end of the war.
 No operations could be mounted from these bases and the remaining 30 U-boats were evacuated to Norway.
 Between 16 May and 1 November 72 U-boats were lost, whilst they could only sink twelve small warships and fourteen merchant ships for 60,000 tons.

-Norway was too far away from the convoy lanes in order to organise group attacks by the schnorkel U-Boats.
+Norway was too far away from the convoy lanes to organise group attacks by the schnorkel U-boats.
 In order to keep up the offensive pending the arrival of the elektroboote, 68 patrols were organised from Norway towards British waters between July and December 1944.
-Only schnorkel Type VII U-boats could be used as Allied air superiority excluded continuous cruising on surface.
+Only schnorkel Type VII U-boats could be used as Allied air superiority excluded continuous cruising on the surface.
 Sixteen U-boats were lost.
 In the same period, seventeen of the longer range type IX U-boats were sent to Canada and the Azores.
 These U-boats had also schnorkels, and were equipped with new technology : they had new 'Fliege' and 'Mücke' radar detectors and a new 'Hohentwiel' search radar.
 They sank six warships and nine merchants ships for the loss of seven U-boats.